JacopoRossi/PPIPilot/README.md

 ## Link

-At this link https://drive.google.com/drive/folders/1qQvkhg44CzdXh9jvItAeLPuONVoL5aJP?usp=sharing, you can find the DomesticDeclarations.xes and the IncidentManagement.xes with a relative description and goal
+At this link https://drive.google.com/drive/folders/14mjxtRH7dEKFVSoSQx0eGaPAlQiYJw37?usp=sharing, you can find the DomesticDeclarations.xes, the IT_incident_management.xes and the Manuscript_review_management.xes with a relative example of description and goal